yast/yast-installation/doc/SELF_UPDATE.md

 ### Actual URLs

-The regular update URLs have the form `https://updates.suse.com/SUSE/Updates/$PRODUCT/$VERSION/$ARCH/update` where
+Whe using registration servers, the regular update URLs have the form `https://updates.suse.com/SUSE/Updates/$PRODUCT/$VERSION/$ARCH/update` where
 - PRODUCT is like OpenStack-Cloud, SLE-DESKTOP, SLE-SDK, SLE-SERVER,
 - VERSION (for SLE-SERVER) is like 12, 12-SP1,